Ok, I’ll be honest. I hate pumpkin spice.

 - Sweetened condensed milk.
 This adds creamy texture and sweetness to the flan.

 - Evaporated milk.
-This also add creamy texture because it uses less water than regular milk.
+This also adds a creamy texture because it uses less water than regular milk.
+You can also substitute evaporated with coconut milk for this pumpkin flan recipe!

 - Pumpkin purée.
 The star of the show!
 I use Libby’s.
-If your pumpkin puree is watery, make sure to blot it with a paper towel so it doesn’t add more liquid into this batter.
+This brand only has 1 ingredient which is perfect for this recipe.
+If your pumpkin puree is too watery, it will ruin the flan so make sure to blot it with a paper towel so it doesn’t add more liquid to this batter.

 - Water bath.
-Similar to a cheesecake, a water bath is key for custards to cook evenly.
+Similar to a cheesecake, a water bath (baño maria) is key for custards to cook evenly.

 - Make the caramel.
 In a saucepan, melt sugar over medium-high heat, stirring constantly to prevent burning until it turns an amber color.
 Don’t walk away.
 Sugar can burn so easily.
 Once you get liquid gold, remove it from the heat and pour the caramel into a 9-inch round cake pan, moving it around to coat the bottom of the pan.